wagtail/wagtail/README.md

 ### Commercial Support

 Wagtail is sponsored by [Torchbox](https://torchbox.com/).
 If you need help implementing or hosting Wagtail, please contact us: hello@torchbox.com.
+See also [madewithwagtail.org/developers/](https://madewithwagtail.org/developers/) for expert Wagtail developers around the world.

 ### Thanks